WESTERVILLE NORTH ATHLETICS

 HALL OF FAME (EST. 2018)

-Westerville North High School and its Athletic Department are proud to induct Mr. Bob Kennedy as the first member of the school’s Athletics Hall of Fame.
-Kennedy will be inducted in a private ceremony in the Warrior Learning Center at Westerville North on Friday, January 18, 2019.
-He will be honored publicly later that evening, prior the Warrior boys basketball game against Westerville Central.
+Westerville North High School and its Athletic Department are proud to induct Brent Axline, Jeff Davidson, Shaun Stonerook, Ryan Wilson, Tim Lawrence, and Jerry Davis into the Athletics Hall of Fame class of 2020.
+The six honorees will be inducted in a private ceremony in the Warrior Learning Center at Westerville North on Friday, February 7, 2020.
+They will be honored publicly later that evening, prior to the Warrior boys basketball game against Westerville South.